Northeast-Climate-Integrated-Modeling/.github/README.md

 Core objectives include:

 ## Building a Community of Practice
-Join the NOrtheast Climate-Fisheries Seminar Series
+Join the Northeast Climate-Fisheries Seminar Series

 This seminar series will focus on sharing climate-fisheries research in the U.S. Northeast region with the goal of building broader awareness of efforts across research groups and facilitating collaboration.
 We invite presentations on research projects that are either in progress or recently completed.
 We anticipate talks will cover a variety of themes, including: 1) advances in ocean observations, modeling, and prediction 2) mechanistic studies of climate/environmental impacts on marine fish and invertebrates, 3) marine species habitat, distribution, and abundance modeling, 4) climate enhanced stock assessments and fisheries management, and 5) climate informed studies on human dimensions and economics.